brbalazs/liferay-portal/modules/apps/commerce/BREAKING_CHANGES.markdown

 Outter usage via CPInstanceHelper interface:
 Use method:
 `com.liferay.commerce.product.internal.util.CPInstanceHelperImpl#
 getCPDefinitionOptionRelsMap(long, java.lang.String)`
 to pull all existing cpDefinitionOption and cpDefinitionOptionValue IDs from given JSON structure.
 Method is applicable to content of orderItem.json field.

 Use method
 `com.liferay.commerce.product.internal.util.CPInstanceHelperImpl#
-  getCPInstanceCPDefinitionOptionRelsMap(long)` to
-get CPDefinitionOption and CPDefintionOptionValue Map, representing option configuration for given CPInstance.
+getCPInstanceCPDefinitionOptionRelsMap(long)` to get CPDefinitionOption and CPDefintionOptionValue Map, representing option configuration for a given CPInstance.

-#### Changes in data structure
+#### Changes in Data Structure
 **Before:**

 ```